Is it just all hype and no substance? Find out who’s the winner in this Cricut Maker Vs Silhouette Cameo 3

 Let’s talk about pricing and accessories as you can see Cricut costs more than Cameo by $100.
 But here’s the kicker.
 The accessories are cheaper.

 This is an important point that many reviewers miss.
+I believe it was crucial to add in my Cricut Maker Vs Silhouette Cameo 3 comparison.

 What’s the cost of ownership?